Leaders are made, not born. And lots of practice is the key.

 It encourages experimentation – deliberate and systematic practice encourages developing leaders to try different approaches, which is important because leadership isn’t one-size fits all, different team members or situations require different leadership approaches.
-For example, if a leader has a careful plan for helping a junior employee who lacks confidence but it’s not working, then focused practice means that leader acknowledges that the plan isn’t working and tries new and different things.
-By tinkering with what works and what doesn’t, leaders can learn what leadership tools are effective when, and with what kinds of people.
+For example, if a leader has a plan to help a junior employee who lacks confidence but the plan isn’t working, then focused practice means acknowledging that the plan isn’t working and trying new and different things.
+By tinkering with what works and what doesn’t, leaders learn what leadership tools are effective when.
 That’s one of the most important elements of building deep and flexible leadership skills.

 It builds habits – becoming great at anything requires change (if no change were needed, then you’d already be great), and changing how we behave, especially with a complex job like leadership, is hard.
-For example, a leader who is introverted and prefers not to meet with employees will have to work diligently to have regular meetings and challenging feedback conversations with team members.
-A class doesn’t help with that at all – only steady, consistent practice transforms those new behaviors into automatic skills.
+For example, a leader who is introverted has to work diligently to have regular 1:1 meetings and challenging feedback conversations.
+A class doesn’t help – only steady, consistent practice transforms those new behaviors into automatic skills.

 While practice is critical for building leadership skills, not all practice is equal – simply doing the same thing over and over isn’t helpful.
 But fortunately there is a great deal of research on what makes practice work.
 Deliberate or strategic practice – practice that is specifically planned for learning and growth – has a significant impact on growth and development.

-- Setting an explicit goal of what to work on
+1. Set an explicit goal of what to work on.

-- Preparing so that the activity actually includes the leadership tool the leader wants to practice.
-It’s easy in difficult situations to get thrown off plan, and preparation helps ensure the leader deals with the situation in the way she planned and wants to practice
+2. Prepare so that the activity actually includes the leadership tool the leader wants to practice.
+It’s easy in difficult situations to get thrown off plan, and preparation helps ensure the leader deals with the situation in the way she planned and wants to practice.

-We suggest that leaders use two important tools for deliberate practice – the planning sheet and the post mortem.
+We suggest that leaders use three important tools for deliberate practice – the planning sheet, the pre-mortem and the post mortem.
 A planning sheet prepares the leader for the leadership activity and spells out exactly what she plans to do in the activity and what she expects to happen.
 This document both prepares a clear roadmap for how to engage in the activity and also sets out expectations that can be evaluated in the feedback phase to see where we’re doing well and where we’re not.
 The pre-mortem works with the planning sheet to examine how things could go wrong – or unexpectedly.
 Having leaders work through these scenarios is vital practice and increases the chances of success.